pascaliske/magicmirror/docs/configuration/index.md

 ## Sections

 To keep things simple the configuration file is divided into multiple sections.
-Many of them can be omitted as they are optional.
+Almost all of them can be omitted as they are optional.

 ### Basic